arnaudin/personal-homepage-v2-material/_posts/2016-01-01-hello-world.markdown

 blurb: Welcome to my new website.
 Expect updates in the coming weeks.
 image: img/post-hello-hero.jpg
 ---
 Welcome to my freshly updated home on the Internet.
+The [source is on Github](https://github.com/arnaudin/arnaudin.github.io).

 I'll be migrating a number of items to this site in the coming weeks including learnings, thinkings, and doings -- many of which have not been published publicly before.
 Keep updated via [RSS]({{ "/feed.xml" | prepend: site.baseurl }} "RSS") or [Email](http://goo.gl/forms/LLXHMa1SvQ "Email").